 In order to improve continuous improvement smart goals you should standardize the BCS Parameters.This lets the team quickly determine the rating for each BCS and minimizes the arguing between team members.
 In addition when set, the team then understands the score for each item.

 You can use or modify the below.
+We built this into PDCA Complete application.

 |Benefit||Customer Growth / Monetary Payback|